SOSML/SOSML/README.md

   * `order`, `option`
   * List library `hd`, `tl`, `null`, `map`, `@`, `length`, `rev`, `List.concat`, `foldl`, `foldr` `List.tabulate`, `List.exists`, `List.all`, `List.filter`, `List.collate`, `List.nth`

-Currently, the interpreter does not have any form of elaboration, i.e. type checking and type interference.
-This, and the remaining constructs from the SML module language, will be implemented till October 2017.

 ## Building and installation
 The dependencies of this package must be installed to test or build.